atvfool/emcomm-tools-os-community/overlay/etc/skel/add-ons/wine/README.md

     ./03-install-vara-fm.sh

-4. Run the registery editor.
+4. Run the registry editor.
 Follow the instructions in the terminal.
 In this step we will need to map COM port 10 (COM10) to the EmComm Tools CAT control device (/dev/et-cat).